DreamOfTheRedChamber/system-design-interviews/crawler.md

 * Scalable: The crawler architecture should permit scaling up the crawl rate by adding extra machines and bandwidth.

 ## Estimation
+### Crawl target
+* Entire web.
+Suppose 1 trillion web pages
+    - 10^12 / 7 / 86400 = 1.6M / s

+### Smaller goal
+* 15B within four weeks

+#### Specific goal
+* Crawl 15 billion pages within four weeks

-### Storage
+### RPS estimation
-* If we want to crawl 15 billion pages within four weeks, how many pages do we need to fetch per second?
+#### How many pages do we need to fetch per second

 ```
 15B / (4 weeks * 7 days * 86400 sec) ~= 6200 pages/sec
 ```

+#### How many operations need to be performed
+* For every link to a page encountered, the following operations are needed:
+    1. Check if this page is already in the data store
+    2. Insert the link into the queue

+* ops = dps * (2 * elpd) + is
+    - ops = back-end i/o operations per second
+    - dps = number of processed page per second.
+The initial target for the crawler are 6200 pages per second (about 864.000 domains per day)
+    - elpd = external links per page.
+Information about this number can be found in several other papers.
+For our calculation, we assume an average of 7.5 external links per web page.
+    - is = amount of operations needed for storing the collected information. depending on the back-end, this might only be 1 write operation (e.g. a single SQL INSERT)

+* With these numbers, we end up with approximately
+    - 6200 ∗ (2 ∗ 7:5) + 1 + 2 ∗ (0:005) ≈ 93, 620 operations per second on our back-end system just for crawling the front page alone.

+### Storage estimation
-* What about storage?
-Page sizes vary a lot, but if we will be dealing with HTML text only, let’s assume an average page size of 100KB.
-With each page, if we are storing 500 bytes of metadata, total storage we would need:
+* Page sizes vary a lot, but if we will be dealing with HTML text only, let’s assume an average page size of 100KB.

 ```
-15B * (100KB + 500) ~= 1.5 petabytes
+15B * 100KB  ~= 1.5 petabytes
 ```

 * Assuming a 70% capacity model, total storage we will need: